k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Fabric_And_TDM_Hardware_Requirements/00_hardware_requirements_for_POV.md

-# Fabric & TDM 7.xx Infrastructure Requirements for POC/POV Installations
+# Fabric & TDM 7.xx Infrastructure Requirements for POC Installations

 ### Introduction

-This document provides information regarding hardware, software, and operating system requirements for Fabric and TDM proof-of-concept and proof-of-value installations.
+This document provides information regarding hardware, software, and operating system requirements for Fabric and TDM proof-of-concept installations.

-The installation is based on Docker containers
+The installation is based on Docker containers.

 ### Fabric Studio Windows Server

 #### Minimum Hardware Requirements

-##### For Local installation:
+##### For Local Installation:

 -   Windows Version -- Any one of the following: 10/11/2012/2016/2019 64bit Machine
 -   8 Cores/vCPUs.
 -   8GB RAM
 -   100GB Available Disk Space

-##### For Cloud installation:
+##### For Cloud Installation:

 -   AWS: EC2: a1.2xlarge, m5.xlarge
 -   Azure VM: A8v2